Use case: Resolve identity conflicts

 Solution: Using the Import Inline Hook, cause Workflows to generate a unique identifier before continuing on in a provisioning Flow.

-For a detailed tutorial to implement this flow, see Creating Unique Identities with an Inline Hook.
+For a detailed tutorial to implement this flow, see Tutorial: Create unique identities with an inline hook

 Guidelines and limitations